470503790/AliOssSDK/README.en.md

 var client = new OssClient(configuration);
 ```

 Configuration can also be bound from `app.config`/`web.config` or an IOC container.
 At a minimum the endpoint and credentials must be provided.
+When `DefaultBucketName` is set, helpers such as `HeadObjectRequest` can omit the bucket name and reuse the configured value.

 > **Signature Version 4** – Starting with this release the SDK signs every request with the V4 algorithm (`OSS4-HMAC-SHA256`).
 The signer automatically infers the region from endpoints such as `https://oss-cn-hangzhou.aliyuncs.com`.
 If you are using a custom domain, set `DefaultRegion` (e.g., `cn-hangzhou`) explicitly so that the credential scope can be calculated.